Credits earned elsewhere (through course completion or examination completion) may

 programs consisting of 50 or more hours.

-Credit recommendations for college coursework from foreign colleges and universities
+Credit recommendations for college coursework from international colleges and universities

-must be evaluated by an approved agency for foreign transcripts displaying a satisfactory academic record.
+must be evaluated by an approved agency for international transcripts displaying a satisfactory academic record.
 You may be required to take undergraduate

 courses to build competency in your field.
 For students making application at the